ahmedchaudhryy/ahmedchaudhryy.github.io/_pages/about.md

 ---

 <p style='text-align: justify;'>
-Hi, welcome to my website!
+Hi, welcome to my website!\

 I am a Ph.D.
-Economics candidate at the University of Oklahoma, expecting to graduate in May 2024.
+Economics candidate at the University of Oklahoma (OU), expecting to graduate in May 2024.
 I work on applied micro and macro issues focusing on political economy, development, and public economics.
 My Ph.D. dissertation includes three essays: the effect of US state-level campaign contribution laws on welfare policy, the relationship between political ideology and productive capabilities (long-run development), and how political ideology affects IMF program participation and vice versa.
+I am in the 2023-25 job market and available for interviews. \

+I have also taught six courses at OU as a principal instructor.
+These include Principles of Microeconomics (twice), Principles of Macroeconomics (four times), and Intermediate Microeconomic Theory (once).
+I also have two years of experience as a teaching assistant.\

 In my free time, I like to read, play Xbox, or make travel plans with my family.
 </p>